Last Updated: June 1, 2021

 20. It takes about a minute for the “Veebot robot” to draw blood from the vein of a patient.

 The Veebot robot was designed specifically for the blood drawing process – it can correctly identify the best vein to target with an accuracy of 83%, better than any human.
 Isn’t that a relief?

-20. The Xenex robot can reduce Hospital-acquired infections (HAI) by 70%.
+21. The Xenex robot can reduce hospital-acquired infections (HAI) by 70%.

 In America, the Center for Disease Control and Prevention (CDC) predicts that 1 in every 25 hospital patients will go down with an HAI, and 1 in every 9 of them will die.
 What’s more, reports indicate that these HAIs cost the United States healthcare sector a total of $30 billion yearly.

 However, according to statistics on robotics in the healthcare industry, with the Xenex robot, healthcare centers can significantly reduce the devastating effect of these HAIs.
-The Xenex robot is designed to cause cellular damage to microorganisms and not humans.
+The Xenex robot’s purpose is to cause cellular damage to microorganisms and not humans.
 It achieves this through the use of high-intensity ultraviolet (UV) light in disinfecting any available space.

 Robots in Agriculture

-Agriculture, which was once deemed a labor-intensive job, is slowly becoming an automated process.
+Agriculture, which is a labor-intensive job, is slowly becoming an automated process.
 It owes the attainment of this feat to robots.
 In this section, we will be discussing how robots have influenced the agriculture industry worldwide.

 According to facts about robots in agriculture, in 2020, this figure is set at $7.4 billion and is projected to grow at a CAGR of 22.8% up until 2025.
 The major driving factor is the rising demand for automation of repeated processes and the growing shortage of human labor on farms.